The Most Common Issues Found In Commercial HVAC SystemsHaving problems with an HVAC unit at one of your facilities?

 The queue a scrambled compressor gives off is not visual, rather audible.
 A scrambled compressor can run much louder than a normal compressor.
 You can hear the hum of a locked rotor or the repeated starting and stopping (short cycling) of a compressor indicating a problem with the refrigerant charge.

 Clogged or dirty condenser coils can be detected visually and can lead to restricted air flow.
 In addition to dirt, coil fins can deteriorate from salt or chemicals causing restriction and poor heat transfer.
+A semi-annually HVAC coil cleaning program can assist with this issue.

 Condenser fan issues affect proper air flow and can eventually lead to failure.
 Common indicators there is an issue with the fan are bearing noise, short cycling (repeated starting and stopping from thermal overload), excessive fan blade vibration, deteriorated wiring or connections, and incorrect fan speed/direction.